Brookke/SEPR-Assessment3/docs/Assessment3/implementation.rst

 New features & changes to previous software
 --------------------------------------------

-Throughout our documents we reference to the requirements[3] using [x.x.x] with ‘x.x.x’ matching a requirement in the requirements table.
+Throughout our documents we reference to the requirements[4] using [x.x.x] with ‘x.x.x’ matching a requirement in the requirements table.
 We have outlined significant changes in bold, and added more details underneath.

-Throughout this document we refer to NPC’s (non-playable characters) and Suspects using these terms  interchangeably.
+In this document we refer to non-playable characters as NPC’s and Suspects using these terms  interchangeably.

 Change list & justification